augustdua/6degrees/docs/ai-knowledge/offers-system.md

 ### Creating an Offer

 **Step 1: Access the Creation Form**
+1. Go to Dashboard
+2. Click on "Offers" tab
-- Click "Create Offer" button on Dashboard
+3. Click the "Create Offer" button in the "My Offers" section
-- Or navigate to Offers page and click "Create New Offer"

 **Step 2: Fill in Required Information**